The Johnston Canyon Ink Pots Hike (Exploring Banff Canada)

 The Johnston Canyon Lower Falls and Upper Falls can become extremely crowded

 We arrived around 7:00am at the start of September and only encountered a handful of other hikers during our entire trek out to the Ink Pots.
-The waterfall viewing areas were nearly empty and we enjoyed as much time as we wanted taking in the beautiful views.

 During our trek back through these areas a few hours later, the viewing platforms can become flooded with tourists.
 There were long lines to the front where you could view the waterfalls and the hiking paths were heavily congested.